woguan/Legend-Wings/README.md

 Note: Each new feature moves from Low Priority -> High Priority -> Todo List.
 In short, low priority items will go up.

-## Discovered Bugs (Unless it is critical errors, This section is usually in low priority):
+## Discovered Bugs (Unless it is critical error, this section is usually in low priority):
 - Characters are too big on smaller devices.
 - Pinky completly freeze itself when it kills the player
 - Pinky's clone health display are incorrect.